nevarrra/nevarrra.github.io/index.md

 ## About me

 Welcome to my Portfolio Page!
 My name is Mariya Brovkina.
-I am an aspiring Game Dev, currently finishing my Bachelor's in Games and Apps Development at IADE - Creative University in Lisbon, Portugal.
+I am an aspiring Game Dev, currently finishing my Bachelor's in Games and Apps Development at IADE, European University in Lisbon, Portugal.
 [See my Resume](/pdf/MariaBrovkinaResume.pdf)

 ## Projects